-Via our membership programme, we will help drive your business forward by plugging you into a collaborative sensor community of peers, academics and other influencers.
+Via our membership programme, we will help drive your business forward by plugging you into a collaborative community of peers, academics and other influencers.

 The innovation Sensor City fosters is essential for larger companies looking to evolve and expand.

-We provide a single gateway for larger firms wanting to identify and engage with companies and universities working at the cutting edge of sensor technology.
+We provide a single gateway for larger businesses wanting to identify and engage with innovative companies and universities working at the cutting edge of sensor technology.

 Sensor City facilitates the route to impact and provides opportunities for research collaborations between academia and industry, with many potential benefits for Universities.